psf/diversity-and-inclusion-wg/README.md

 This website is managed by PSF's Diversity and Inclusion Workgroup.
 If you would like to join as an official member, read more [here](https://wiki.python.org/psf/DiversityandInclusionWG).

-It is currently hosted on [github page](https://psf.github.io/diversity-and-inclusion-wg/)
+It is currently hosted on [Github page](https://psf.github.io/diversity-and-inclusion-wg/)

 This website welcomes pull requests from anyone in the community.